robocat/catacademy.dk/index.md

 Cat Academy
 ===========

-We are [Robocat](http://robo.cat/), a product company from Copenhagen.
-Over years we have built apps, games and even hardware.
-We learned a lot while doing this; also from our mistakes.
-We are launching **Cat Academy** to share our experience with you.
-Here’s the first course we’re offering:
+We are [Robocat](//robo.cat/), a product company from Copenhagen.
+Over the years we have built apps, games and even hardware.
+We learend a lot while doing this; also from our mistakes.
+We are launching **Cat Academy**, an initiative to share our experience and knowledge with you.
+Here’s the first course we’re
+offering: